ethereum/portal-website/pages/concepts/execution-clients.md

 There are also additional implicit bandwidth requirements such as:

 - Ability to continually receive the full mempool of pending transactions
-- Serving other clients that choose to peer with you as a source of data for syncing.
+- Serving other clients that choose to peer with you as a source of data for syncing,

-As well as these implicit CPU and RAM requirements
+as well as these implicit CPU and RAM requirements

 - The ability to execute blocks in the EVM to keep your state database up-to-date
 - Adequate RAM for caching to keep EVM execution fast.